vectordotdev/timber-io/_docs/app/basics/events-and-context.md

 }
 ```

-To provide definitions:
+Finally, to define each of these:

-1. `event` - each log line represents an individual event, event data directly describes the line.
+1. `event` - Is data directly related to the respective event.
-2. `context` - is shared data representing state when the log line was written.
-Think of it like
+2. `context` - Represents the current state of the environment when the log line was written.
-   join data for your logs.
+   Think of it like join data for your logs.

 ## How It Works